 - current lowest unique bid.

-You can run a reverse auction without a licence as long as it qualifies as a prize competition rather than a lottery.
+You can run a reverse auction without a licence as long as it qualifies as a prize competition and not as a lottery.

-Examples of how you can ensure skill is a factor could include:
+Some examples of how you can ensure your reverse auction is a game of skill could include:

 - giving information about previous winning bids (for similar items)